thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 As we can see, there are actually a couple more properties than just the three we show here.
 We'll get to them later but this is all we need for now.

-Routes are best defined in a separate module to make keep our application easy to test also also make them easier to reuse.
+Routes are best defined in a separate module to keep our application easy to test and also to make them easier to reuse.
 Let's define routes for our components in a new module (maybe `contacts.routes.ts`?) so we can add them to our application in the next step:

 {% highlight js %}
 {% raw %}